Skip to main content

 • Permethrin is the most common cream for scabies.
 You must apply the cream to your entire body and leave it on the skin for 8 to 10 hours before rinsing it off.
 For the best results, sometimes you need two treatments, 1 week apart.

-You can treat a persistent itch with skin moisturizers and antihistamines.
-But, if you’re itchy and you’re still developing new rashes, you could still have scabies.
-Your medical care team can check your skin and advise whether you need more treatment.
+• If you’re still itchy and developing new rashes, you could still have scabies.
+Your healthcare team can check your skin and see if you need more treatment.

 Pictures of other rashes that can be mistaken for scabies